theramiyer/blog/content/post/2016/on-vegetarianism.md

 > Are vegan and vegetarian the same?

 Nope.
 Veganism is a more thoughtful (and more difficult) form of vegetarianism.
-There are a few slabs of _food orientation_, if it may be called so (LOL).
+There are a few slabs of _food orientation_, if it may be called so.
 I’ll list the most common ones here:

 * Fruitarian
 * Vegan